ivandroid/ionic-settings/README.md

             label: 'PIN',
             value: '',
             icon: 'ion-locked'
+            onValid: function() { // OPTIONAL ACTION ON VALID PIN alert('Success!');
+            },
+            onInvalid: function() {  // OPTIONAL ACTION ON INVALID PIN alert('Fail!');
             }
+        }
     };
     ```

-5. To initialize the settings invoke the `init()` method of the `$ionicSettings` service (returns promise) passing your settings model object as first parameter.
-If you'd like to protect your app with a pin / touch id, make sure to initialize your settings before the main state of your app is loaded and pass two additional (optional) parameters to provide actions on entering correct or wrong pin.
+5. To initialize the settings invoke the `init()` method of the `$ionicSettings` service (returns promise) passing your settings model object.
+If you'd like to protect your app with a pin / touch id, make sure to initialize your settings before the main state of your app is loaded like shown below.

     ```javascript
     // INITIALIZATION IN CONFIG PHASE (USING PIN)